priya-bhatti/ansible/README.md

 # ansible
-scripts for downloading ansible on cygwin/wsl
+scripts for downloading ansible on cygwin/wsl and yml files for set up of iis